 As Alberta’s first major Métis interpretative cultural centre, Métis Crossing stands as an vibrant landmark in the Canadian and Indigenous cultural landscape.
 An integral—though oft-neglected—element of Métis history is the battles and wars of which the Métis people were part, and which continue to hold a place of relevance in our nation’s historical narratives.
 Our objective is to acknowledge and memorialize the sacrifices of these Métis men and women in a unique and lasting monument.

-The Metis Crossing Veteran’s Memorial marries Métis legacy and a community’s optimism in a beautiful and timeless emblem.
-The Memorial reveres Métis history in both its joy and its pain, and is an accessible, beautiful, and dynamic interpretation that integrates with the natural environment and its physical context.
+The Metis Crossing Veteran’s Monument marries Métis legacy and a community’s optimism in a beautiful and timeless emblem.
+The Monument reveres Métis history in both its joy and its pain, and is an accessible, beautiful, and dynamic interpretation that integrates with the natural environment and its physical context.